 the pre-heated oven 45-50 minutes, or until well roasted, or until edges of vegetables begin to char, and they take on a bit of a shriveled appearance.

 Remove from the oven, and transfer to a large stock pot.
-Add stock and herbs, and bring just to a boil.
+Add stock, oregano and basil, and bring just to a boil.
 Reduce heat to medium low and

 simmer for about 20 minutes.
 A note about the herbs, you don't need to chop them, as they will break up during the blending step, but either way works.
 Next time I won't bother, I will just toss the sprigs right into the pot with the vegetables and stock.